crittercism/crittercism-unity/README.md

 *New*

 * Unified the old Crittercism iOS and Android plugins with a single Crittercism interface.
-The CrittercismIOS and CrittercismAndroid classes are still available, but we strongly recommend using the new Crittercism class as it works for the iOS and Android.
+The CrittercismIOS and CrittercismAndroid classes are still available, but we strongly recommend using the new Crittercism class as it works for both iOS and Android builds.
 * The iOS plugin now logs breadcrumbs asynchronously.
 * The DemoApp now uses Unity's WWW and UnityWebRequest APIs to demonstrate Crittercism's network insights capabilities.